 Charles was a time keeper and bookkeeper and later a railway clerk.
 He married Sophia, and lived first in Narborough and then East Street in Leicester.
 They had no children.

-Frances married an army school master, Thomas Walker, born in York.
+Frances married an army school master, Thomas Walker, whose family came from near Stoke on Trent.
 Army postings took them to Malta and to Keurracher, India.
 They had 4 children.
 Frances died at the age of 43.

 Edward married Rose Caroline Daniels on 3 March 1859 and had five children.
 They lived in Swannington and Whitwick.